albertogarza/hacking-playground/readme.md

 1. Start your Postgres server and create a database called "todo"
 1. Create the database tables: `node server/models/database.js`
 1. Start the server: `$ npm start`

+## SQL injection practice

+1. Enter a new task that will do something else as well.
+For example, try entering: `legit to-do task!'); INSERT INTO items(complete, text) values(true, 'You''ve been hacked!'); select now(`.
+Feel free to wreck as much as you can, though.
+Have fun!
+2. Now protect the server against SQLi attacks.

+## XSS attack practice

+1. Enter a new task that will execute some javascript when echoed back to the screen.
+For example, try entering: ``.
+Have fun!
+2. Now protect the app against XSS attacks.
+Hint: AngularJS makes it kind of easy by default.

 ## Tests